mean9park/mean9park.github.io/_posts/2022-04-05-DRAM_Operation.md

 # DRAM
 # (Dynamic Random Access Memory)
 is most widely used as a main memory these days.
-With a tremendous development of semiconductor industry, the performance of DRAM has been increasing.
+With a tremendous development of semiconductor technology, the performance of DRAM has been increasing constantly.
 (There's always been people who thought it's close to the end tho)
 How has it been possible to constantly increase the performance?

 Well, I guess we first should dive into what DRAM looks like inside and see how it operates.